GT Carpe Diem Consultant

 Deb Douglas advocates for gifted children in the US Upper Midwest and beyond.
 She led the first GT Carpe Diem workshop in 2002.
 Her advocacy for gifted children grew out of her own life experiences as a student, mother, and teacher.

 Fresh out of college she taught high school English, speech, and theatre.
-After a stint as stay-at-home mom, she served as gifted education coordinator for the Manitowoc (WI) Public School District for almost 20 years and also developed their International Baccalaureate Diploma Program.
+After a stint as stay-at-home mom, she served as gifted education coordinator for the Manitowoc (WI) Public School District for over 20 years and also developed their International Baccalaureate Diploma Program.
 Her nine years on the board of the Wisconsin Association for Talented and Gifted included two years as President (2011-2013.)

 She currently lives in Madison, Wisconsin with her husband, Ramon Aldag, a professor in the School of Business at the University of Wisconsin.
 Between them they have four talented children and a wickedly gifted Bichon Frise, Lily.
-Her guilty pleasures include travel, British murder mysteries, kayaking, gardening, morning coffee, and the NYT crossword.
+Deb's guilty pleasures include travel, British murder mysteries, kayaking, gardening, morning coffee, and the NYT crossword.